jgonzalez10/AR_Phytophthora/README.md

 # AR_Phytophthora
-This repository contains some of the scripts and instructions for the statistical analyses implemente.
+This repository contains some of the scripts and instructions for the statistical analyses implemented.